Skip to main content

 • “As a welcome change, this game has revamped game mechanics, which make the turn-based combat a lot more fast-paced and fluid.”

-• “The gameplay is a lot of things; it can be quick, flashy, spammy, kind of repetitive since you have to grind, and takes some prep work to bring out the most potential from your characters.”
+• “The gameplay is a lot of things: quick, flashy, spammy, and kind of repetitive since you have to grind.
+It also takes some preparation work to bring out the most potential from your characters.”

 • grinding

-• “The story seems interesting but it's completely buried alive by an avalanche of grinding through terrible, unskippable battles and an absolutely worthless and over-complicated battle system with abysmal controls, making the game an utter chore.”
+• “The story seems interesting but it's completely buried alive by an avalanche of grinding through terrible canon fodder unskippable battles and an absolutely worthless and over-complicated battle system with terrible controls which make the battles absolutely abysmal to go through, making the game an utter chore.”

 • graphics